g3w-suite/g3w-admin/docs/g3wsuite_client.md

 To query a single layer, it must be previously selected at the TOC level.

-Remember that query modes based on **querybbox** and **querybypolygon** require the publication of the layers as WFS services at the QGIS project level.
+Remember that query modes based on **querybbox** and **querybypolygon** require the publication of all the layers involved as WFS services at the QGIS project level.

 **NB:** Remember that, after viewing the results, it will be possible to zoom on the feature associated with the individual results only if the option **`Add geometry to object response`** has been activated at the QGIS project level (**`Project → Properties, QGIS Server session`**).